manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI-/README.md

 Preview of the App
 ![Image](https://github.com/user-attachments/assets/33140e00-afc5-46a3-b573-668fbb050300)
 ---
-Test the app
+Test the app.
+The app can suggests how users may ask questions
 ![Image](https://github.com/user-attachments/assets/eeb681c9-4b30-4a99-b7f8-076405112df1)
 ---
-The app suggests how users may ask questions

 ![Image](https://github.com/user-attachments/assets/cc8a33fa-ccb9-4f6f-92d3-f12a4bdb1177)
 ---
 Users can change their search query